Senior Lecturer in Music Theory

 Music Theory I, II, III, IV; Aural Skills I, II, III, IV; Form & Analysis (MUTH 3350); Counterpoint

-Recognized for Outstanding Teaching: Northeastern State Univ., Oklahoma.
+Recognized for Outstanding Teaching at Northeastern State University, Oklahoma.